-If you want to grow lion’s mane mushroom, you can do it inside or outside, at your home or in your garden with the right kind of spawn type or grow kit
+If you want to grow lion’s mane mushrooms, you can do it inside or outside, at your home or in your garden with the right kind of spawn type or lion’s mane grow kit

-Today we are sharing some resources on lion’s mane, including information on a variety of useful methods and mediums for those interested in growing lion’s mane.
+Today we are sharing some resources on lion’s mane, including information on a variety of useful methods and mediums for those interested in growing lion’s mane mushrooms.
 Do you want to grow lion’s mane mushroom at home, either inside the comfort of your home or outside?
-If you want to grow lion’s mane at a small-scale inside, then you can use one of our lion’s mane mushroom grow kits.
+If you want to grow lion’s mane at a small-scale inside, then you can use our lion’s mane grow kit.
 For bigger inside or outside cultivation, we have lion’s mane sawdust spawn.
 We also have lion’s mane plug spawn for inoculating logs outside.

 Grow lion’s mane mushroom in your backyard with sawdust spawn or plug spawn